thisdougb/thisdougb.github.io/docs/about.markdown

 So I have begun a journey to build a super-efficient web business, with only one employee.
 The rebellious nature of _one employee_ is motivating.

-The app will help people create stories of their travels.
+The app I'm developing will help people collect stories of their travels.

 I have particular expertise is in scaling teams, processes and software.
 Increasing productivity through automation and operational efficiency.